SeeedDocument/Bluetooth_V4.0_HM_11_BLE_Module/Bluetooth_V4.0_HM_11_BLE_Module.md

 Para2 range is: A, E, F

-Example: from the bluetooth address is: 0017EA0943AE, sending the AT + CON0017EA0943AE, module returns: OK + CONNA or OK + + CONNF CONNE or OK.
+Example: from the bluetooth address is: 0017EA0943AE, sending the AT+CON0017EA0943AE, module returns: OK+CONNA or OK+CONNF CONNE or OK.

 **5）	removal equipment matching information
 **
-Send: AT + CLEAR
+Send: AT+CLEAR

-Send after a successful return: OK + CLEAR
+Send after a successful return: OK+CLEAR

 Clear success had connected device address code information.

 **6）	query module working mode
 **
-Send: AT + MODE?
+Send: AT+MODE?

-Send after a successful return: OK + Get: [para]
+Send after a successful return: OK+Get: [para]

 Para: the range of 0 ~ 2.
 0 represents passthrough mode, on behalf of the PIO acquisition + remote control + 1 passthrough, 2 representative passthrough + remote control mode.The default is 0.

 **7）	set module working mode:
 **
-Send: AT + MODE []
+Send: AT+MODE []

-Send after a successful return: OK + Set: [para]
+Send after a successful return: OK+Set: [para]

 **8）	query device name
 **
-Send: AT + NAME?
+Send: AT+NAME?

-Send after a successful return: OK + NAME [para1]
+Send after a successful return: OK+NAME [para1]

 **9）	set the device name
 **
-Send: AT + NAME [para1]
+Send: AT+NAME [para1]

-Send after a successful return: OK + Set: [para1]
+Send after a successful return: OK+Set: [para1]

 Example: Set the device name to Seeed, sending the AT + NAMESeeed, return OK + Set: Seeed AT this time, the name of the bluetooth module has been changed to Seeed.
 Note: after the instruction execution, required to electricity, set the parameters of the approval.

 **10）	query matching password
 **
-Send: AT + PASS?
+Send: AT+PASS?

-Send after a successful return: OK + PASS: [para1]
+Send after a successful return: OK+PASS: [para1]

 Para1 range is 000000 ~ 999999, the default is 000000.

 **11）	pairing set password
 **
-Send the AT + PASS [para1]
+Send the AT+PASS [para1]

-Send after a successful return: OK + Set: [para1]
+Send after a successful return: OK+Set: [para1]

 **12）	restore factory Settings
 **
-The AT + RENEW send
+The AT+RENEW send

-Send after a successful return: OK + RENEW
+Send after a successful return: OK+RENEW

 Restore the default factory Settings module, the module Settings will be reset so, back to the factory with the status of the factory default, delay module 500 ms after the restart.If no need, please be careful.

 **13）	module reset
 **
-Send: AT + RESET
+Send: AT+RESET

-Send after a successful return: OK + RESET
+Send after a successful return: OK+RESET

 After the instruction execution module will delay 500 ms after the restart.